Paul Harris Boardman

 Paul Harris Boardman is an American screenwriter and film producer, best known for his work in the horror genre.
-Boardman has also written other screenplays for various studios and production companies, including TriStar, Disney, Bruckheimer Films, IEG, APG, Sony, Lakeshore, Screen Gems, Universal and MGM.
+Boardman has written screenplays and produced projects for various studios, networks, and production companies, including Netflix, TriStar, Disney, Miramax, NBC, Blumhouse, Lionsgate, Bruckheimer Films, IEG, APG, Sony, Lakeshore, AMC, Screen Gems, MTV, Fox, Universal and MGM.

 Early life

 Boardman grew up in the Appalachian region of Southwest Virginia and East Tennessee, and graduated Phi Beta Kappa from Sewanee with honors degrees in English literature and psychology.
-At Sewanee, he was the editor, a columnist, and a cartoonist for the university newspaper (The Sewanee Purple), and he played wide receiver on the football team.
+At Sewanee, he was the editor, a columnist, and a cartoonist for the university newspaper (The Sewanee Purple), a trombonist in the university's wind ensemble, and played wide receiver on the football team.
 Boardman earned an M.A. in creative writing from Johns Hopkins University, and also studied at St John's College, Oxford, and the University of Southern California School of Cinematic Arts.